cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     make build-with-checksum
 ```

-If you already built this `checkers_i` image as this will take less time.
+Use this command if you already built this `checkers_i` image, as this will take less time.

 </CodeGroupItem>